abelbarreira/aita/README.md

 ## 🚀 Quick Start

+### Open Project

+If used Visual Studio Code, use `aita.code-workspace` to open the project so it gets its workspace settings.

 ### 🛠 Setup Python Environment

 This project uses `pyenv` to manage Python versions and `pipx` for isolated tool installation.